cloudspace/play_framework_tutorial/README.md

 Controllers
 --------------------------------
 ### Saving and Updating
 Often in tutorials the methods save and update are used on models without much description being given.
 These methods are almost identical, but misunderstanding them can lead to many issues.
-Save works as expected, saving the object to the database if none exists, or updating the existing object.
-Update differers in that it takes in an id parameter, sets the current object to have that id, and then calls save.
+Save works as expected.
+It inserts the object in the database if none exists or updates an existing oobject.
+Update differs in that it takes in an id parameter, sets the current object to have that id, and then calls save.
+If you pull an object from the database and call update on it with a different id, it will duplicate the object.

-Update allows you to basically take one object and save it's contents onto an object with another id.
-In most cases save is more than enough.

-One gotcha is that form data pulled from the request does not necessarily include the object id.
+Form data pulled from the request does not necessarily include the object id.
 If you don't check that exists and set it, calling save can create a duplicate of the object in the database.
+Edit forms can use update and an id in the url to get around this issue.

+Play does not automatically manage many to many relationships when calling save.
+Each time you update or save an object with a many to many relationship, you must also call:

+   Ebean.deleteManyToManyAssociations(book, "libraries");
+   book.saveManyToManyAssociations("libraries");

 ### Parameters
-**Optional Parameters in routes**

-  - note changes from play 2.0 to 2.1

 **Reading request parameters**

 Reading request parameters is much more difficult here than in other frameworks.
 Reading get parameters that aren't part of a form submission is almost impossible.
 Reading form parameters looks like this:

     String name = request().body().asFormUrlEncoded().get("name").toString();